NYPL/python-lambda-boilerplate/README.md

 # Python Lambda Boilerplate
 A simple boilerplate/starter for creating AWS Lambdas in python (python3.3+).
-This relies on the [python-lambda] module for deployment and managing environment variables.
-It allows you to run local tests and automatically deploy code to AWS based on local variables
+This relies on the [python-lambda](https://github.com/nficano/python-lambda) module for deployment and managing environment variables.
+It allows you to run local tests and automatically deploy code to AWS based on local variables.
+This was inspired and largely guided by the [node-lambda-boilerplate](https://github.com/nypl/node-lambda-boilerplate) repository

 ## Version
-v1.0.0
+v0.0.1

 ## Requirements
-Written in python3.7 (compatible back to 3.3)
+Python 3.3+ (written with Python 3.7)

 ## Features
 - Makefile to run basic commands for building/testing/deploying the Lambda
-- Contains unit test scaffoling in /tests
+- Contains unit test scaffolding in /tests
 - Includes linting via flake8
 - Contains logger and custom error message helpers in /helpers
 - Supports TravisCI